 - Rejuvenating: Because of all the nutrients, flavonoids, and antioxidants, hazelnut can rejuvenate your look.
 Over time, regular use will help your skin appear more youthful and vibrant.

-We’ve added hazelnut oil to our Oil for Oily Skin to help.
+We’ve added hazelnut oil to Herbal Facial Oil for Oily Skin —a staple in our Purify product line to help.
 Plus, you get the antioxidant, moisturizing, and protecting benefits along with the deal.
 Try it and let us know what you think.

 Do you enjoy hazelnuts in your daily diet, or in aromatherapy or massage therapy?
 Please share your tips.